How federal laws set the baseline for women’s health, safety, and access

-As of October 2025, Texas continues to show some of the widest gaps in women’s rights protections nationwide.
-The
+As of January 2025, Texas has some of the widest gaps in women’s rights protections nationwide.
+The state enforces

 Texas’ Medicaid program covers millions of low-income children, pregnant women, seniors, and people with disabilities.
 But the state remains one